-Additionally, the Program offers a pre-application option for ASHP contractors..
-One calendar day after a pre-installation application is received, a system automated pre-approval notification is sent to the

-Participating Contractor via email that confirms eligibility, and incentive details, including the estimated incentive amount.
+Additionally, the Program offers a pre-application option for ASHP contractors.
+One calendar day after a pre-installation application is received, a system automated pre-approval notification is sent to the Participating Contractor via email that confirms eligibility, and incentive details, including the estimated incentive amount.
 Documentation required for the pre-installation application is captured in the box at right.

-When the pre-application process becomes available for ASHP projects in existing buildings the pre-approval confirmation will expire in 30 days for existing buildings.
+For ASHP projects in existing buildings the pre-approval confirmation will expire in 30 days.